paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 (2) The Secretary may prescribe regulations—

   (A) to provide preference to eligible family members in hiring for any civilian position in the Department, notwithstanding the prohibition on marital discrimination found in [5 U.S.C.
-2302(b)(1)(E)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section2302/b/1/E&num=0&edition=prelim), if —
+2302(b)(1)(E)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section2302/b/1/E&num=0&edition=prelim), if—

     (i) the eligible family member is among persons determined to be best qualified for the position; and